Nagarparkar Tehsil: Demographics

+In 1998, the population of the taluka was 153,106, out of which 90,513 were Hindus and 62,213 Muslims.

+As of 2017 census Nagarparkar Taluk has a population of 259,880 and had a percent annual growth rate of 2.82% over the period of 1998-2017.
+11,801 (4.54%) live in urban areas.
+The sex ratio was 901 females per 1000 males and the literacy rate for people 10 years and above was 24.17%, the lowest in all taluks of Tharparkar district.
+Hindus were 165,204 while Muslims were 94,065.

+Nagarparkar is located at a unique position at the intersection of three major languages: Sindhi, Marwari and Gujarati.
+Although 97.78% of the population recorded their mother tongue as Sindhi and 1.62% as 'Other', most people speak a blend of all three languages.
+Some of these varieties are Parkari Koli, Wadiyara Koli, and Kachi Koli.

+Culture

 Nagarparkar Jain temples

 The region once had a significant Jain population.
 Shri Gaudi Parshvanth Stavan in 1650 described the Parkar as the most glorious of all regions of India.

 The remains of a number of Jain temples are popular tourist attractions and heritage sites in the region.

 Churrio Jabal Durga Mata Temple

 Churrio Jabal Durga Mata Temple, on Churrio Jabal hill in Choryo village, is one of the two Hindu temples in this place.
 On Shivratri 200,000 pilgrims visit the temples.
 Hindus cremate the dead and ashes are preserved till Shivratri for immersion in the into holy water.
 Richer Pakistani Hindus go to India to immerse the ashes in Ganges and the rest visit Nagarparkar to immerse the ashes.
 This area has been leased by the government for the mining by dynamite blasting of the hills on which the temples are located.
 This is posing a threat to the temples.
 Angry pilgrims held a protest against mining.